bertofurth/Seagate-Central-Debian/HOWTO-create-debian-image.md

 equivalent package installed so that the "mksquashfs" utility is available.

-Log in to the external Linux system as the root user.
-All the commands shown from this point in this section should be executed with root privelidges.
+All the commands shown from this point in this section should be executed with root privelidges (i.e. logged in as root or with the "sudo" prefix)

-Check the identity of the drive connected using the hard drive reader with the "lsblk" command as per the following example where the device "sda" which has 8 partitions is clearly the Seagate Central hard drive.
+Check the identity of the drive connected using the hard drive reader with the "lsblk" command.
+In the following example we see that the device "sda" which has 8 partitions is clearly the Seagate Central hard drive.

     # lsblk